-This project, “Monitoring Natural Capital from Space”, makes use of freely-available remote sensing products, such as the Moderate Resolution Imaging Spectroradiometer (MODIS), Landsat and the Advanced Very High Resolution Radiometer (AVHRR) to quantify NC by, for example, deriving information on the structure of the environment and calculating vegetation indices like the Normalized Differenced Vegetation Index (NDVI) that serves as an indicator of the productivity and state of vegetation.
+This project, 'Monitoring Natural Capital from Space', makes use of freely-available remote sensing products, such as the Moderate Resolution Imaging Spectroradiometer (MODIS), Landsat and the Advanced Very High Resolution Radiometer (AVHRR) to quantify Natural Capital stocks and flows by, for example, deriving information on the structure of the environment and calculating vegetation indices like the Normalized Differenced Vegetation Index (NDVI) that serves as an indicator of the productivity and state of vegetation.